alessio-git21/voicing-the-cheshire-cat/README.md

 The [audio generation image](https://hub.docker.com/r/alessio21/play-numpy-array) can generate audio from *any* numpy array that represents audio.

-The [text-to-speech image](https://hub.docker.com/r/alessio21/text-to-speech) runs the SpeechT5 models inside: it takes any text in input and generate a numpy array representing the corresponding audio.
+The [text-to-speech image](https://hub.docker.com/r/alessio21/text-to-speech) runs the SpeechT5 models inside: it takes any text as input and generates a numpy array representing the corresponding audio.
 Different speakers can be used.

 ## Requirements